Robot Setup#

 2 |

-In the SETUP page, locate and click the Robot Setup icon Setup page
+On the SETUP page, identify and click the Robot Setup icon Setup page

 |